maromart/SDWAN/Localized_Policies/README.md

 # SD-WAN Localized Policies
 - In Cisco SD-WAN, Localized Policies are attached to a Device Template and a Device Template is attached to a device
 - This script generates an interactive treemap diagram in HTML/JS and an spreadsheet containing the relationships
-- Note: The script shows
+- Note: The script shows:
 -  Localized Policies information if they were created through vManager wizard
--  Device Templates and Devices if they are in vManage mode
+-  Device Templates and Devices information if they are in vManage mode

 ## Installation